zeddlyf/EyyBack/README.md

 # Eyytrike Backend

 This is the backend server for the Eyytrike ride-sharing application.
-It provides RESTful APIs and real-time communication using Socket.IO for managing users, rides, and driver-passenger interactions.
+It provides RESTful APIs and real-time communication using Socket.IO for managing users, rides, payments, wallets, and driver-passenger interactions.

 ## Features